 Using the following methods, you can ensure that your Bluetooth speaker will not hold onto old connections:

-- Keep Bluetooth Devices Off: Keep all your Bluetooth devices off sp that the speaker is free to connect to a new device
+- Keep Bluetooth Devices Off: Keep all your Bluetooth devices off so that the speaker is free to connect to a new device

 - Disable Automatic Connections: Configure your Bluetooth speakers to disable automatic connections.
 This way, the speaker will only connect to a device when you pair it with that device.

 Can You Override A Bluetooth Speaker?

-Unluckily, you can’t force-pair a Bluetooth speaker unless you buy a new one with multiple connection capability or one that comes with a software control panel such as the BlasterAXX.
+Unluckily, you can’t force-pair a Bluetooth speaker unless you buy a new one with multiple connection capabilities or one that comes with a software control panel such as the BlasterAXX.
 It is common knowledge that once a connection is established, another device should not terminate this connection and force a new one.

 Can You Hack A Bluetooth Connection?

 Yes, you can hack Bluetooth.
 The technology offers a lot of creature comforts but also exposes people to cyber attacks.
 Almost all devices are Bluetooth enabled and are prone to hackings at any given point in time.

-Most modern Bluetooth speakers do not have an option to force pair a device.
+Most modern Bluetooth speakers do not have the option to force-pair a device.
 This is of course security speaker that prevents unwanted connections or unauthorized access to your Bluetooth speaker.
 To override a Bluetooth speaker connection, you will need to either put the speaker in pairing mode, reset the speaker, or jam the speaker.